nuprl/gradual-typing-performance/tools/README.md

     ** <project>/typed
     ** <project>/untyped

-Then run the setup-benchmark.rkt script on the folder
+Then run the setup-benchmark.rkt script on the folder:

   racket setup-benchmark.rkt <project>

 This will generate a <project>/benchmark folder containing the variations.

-Modify and use the driver script to run the variations.
+If there is an existing folder, it will be deleted.
+So do not make changes to the generated files.

+A sample driver script "run.rkt" is included.
+It assumes the default directory structure.
+You can run it like this:

+  racket run.rkt <project> <entry-point.rkt> <#-iterations>

+In order to conditionally do `require/typed`, install the "benchmark-util" package contained in this folder.

+  raco install benchmark-util/

+Then add

+  (require benchmark-util)

+to typed files as needed.
+It provides a macro `require/typed/check` that turns on/off contracted imports as needed.

 Other notes
 -----------